openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

 Thanks to Android's commercial success, the kernel Linux, which is released under the GNU General Public License (GPL) version 2, is being distributed more than ever before.
 Whenever someone distributes GPL-covered software, they must follow a few conditions set forth in the license.
 These conditions try to give anyone who receives the software both the legal permission and the practical tools necessary to change and share the software themselves if they wish.

 Not all of the companies that distribute Android heed these conditions.
-We've witnessed an uptick in GPL violation reports”some convincing, others incomplete or misinformed”against these vendors.
+We've witnessed an uptick in GPL violation reportsâ€”some convincing, others incomplete or misinformedâ€”against these vendors.
 We generally can't pursue these violations directly, because only copyright holders can enforce free software licenses in most countries, and few Android devices use FSF-copyrighted code.
 However, people still seek out our opinions about the relevant parts of the GPL, and that discussion has recently turned to GPLv2's termination provisions.
-Section 4 of the license says, You may not copy, modify, sublicense, or distribute the Program except as expressly provided under this License.
-Any attempt otherwise to copy, modify, sublicense or distribute the Program is void, and will automatically terminate your rights under this License. (...)
+Section 4 of the license says, â€œYou may not copy, modify, sublicense, or distribute the Program except as expressly provided under this License.
+Any attempt otherwise to copy, modify, sublicense or distribute the Program is void, and will automatically terminate your rights under this License.â€ (...)

-
+â€

+â€œ

         [Das U-Blog/Prashanth Venkataram: Revisited: openSUSE 11.4 GNOME](http://dasublogbyprashanth.blogspot.com/2011/08/revisited-opensuse-114-gnome.html)